spryker/spryker-docs/docs/scos/dev/upgradability-services/new-documentation/private-api-class-extended-or-used.md

 Do the following steps to resolve this issue:

 1. Investigate if it is possible to extend functionality with configuration or plugins (link to "Configuration", "Plug and Play strategy" - https://docs.spryker.com/docs/scos/dev/back-end-development/extending-spryker/development-strategies/development-strategies.html#plug-and-play)
+2. Investigate if it is possible to create a separate module with a feature specific functionality (project modules) - https://docs.spryker.com/docs/scos/dev/back-end-development/extending-spryker/development-strategies/development-strategies.html#project-modules
-2. If it's impossible to extend functionality with plugins or configurations then introduce a custom class.
+3. If it's impossible to extend functionality with plugins or configurations then introduce a custom class.
 For example, `src/Pyz/Zed/CustomerAccessGui/Communication/Form/PyzCustomerAccessForm.php`.
-3. If you created new custom class then copy the needed functionality.
+4. If you created new custom class then copy the needed functionality.
 For example, from `CustomerAccessForm` to `PyzCustomerAccessForm`.

 <details open>
     <summary markdown='span'>Example of PyzCustomerAccessForm</summary>